isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-08-04-post-Standard Chartered Marathon 2016 Launches Inaugural Official Warm Up Event.md

 Registration for the SCMS Official Warm Up is now open on the [SCMS website](www.marathonsingapore.com).
 SCMS 2016 registrants and Standard Chartered Bank cardholders enjoy special discounted rates ranging from S$25 to S$50.
 They will receive the official race pack consisting of a Brooks running tee, participant medal and race bib which records their official timing for the test run.
 Other runners can join the test run for a registration fee ranging from S$35 to S$60.

-For more information, please visit: [www.marathonsingapore.com ](www.marathonsingapore.com )
+For more information, please visit: [Standard Chartered Marathon Singapore (SCMS)](www.marathonsingapore.com )

 **Follow the race:**<br>
 Facebook: www.facebook.com/MarathonSG<br>